 In addition to anesthesia, analgesia is often managed by anesthesiologists and anesthetists and included in the considerations for anesthesia.
 A balanced anesthesia protocol can be utilized for different drugs with different effects so that a high dose of just one drug can be avoided.
 The movement to higher quality anesthetic management requires a commitment to our patients.
 We are not just adding medications and monitoring equipment.
 We must look at our patients as a separate individual.
 Is the patient young or old, calm or excitable, small or large, healthy or diseased?

 Partner Courses: The art and science of anesthesia and analgesia is constantly adapting to new advances.
-Advanced Concepts in Anesthesia: Small Animal Part One and Advanced Concepts in Anesthesia: Small Animal Part Two are partner courses designed to provide advanced level training to help practitioners and veterinary technicians update and expand their procedures and protocols.
+Anesthesia: Advancing Small Animal Procedures and Protocols: Part One and Anesthesia: Advancing Small Animal Procedures and Protocols: Part Two are partner courses designed to provide advanced level training to help practitioners and veterinary technicians update and expand their procedures and protocols.

 Enrollment: The enrollment button on this page enrolls into the Part One course only.
-To learn more about Part Two please use this link Advanced Concepts in Anesthesia: Small Animal Part One catalog page.
+To learn more about Part Two please use this link Anesthesia: Advancing Small Animal Procedures and Protocols Part One catalog page.